RomaTeng/EKF-SLAM-on-Manifold/README.md

 ------------------------
 This is a joint work by Teng Zhang, [Kanzhi Wu](kanzhi.me), Shoudong Huang and Gamini Dissanayake.

-The document is the paper "Convergence and Consistency for An Invariant-EKF 3D SLAM".
+The document is the paper "Convergence and Consistency for A 3D Invariant-EKF SLAM".
 Fortunately, this paper has been accepted by Robotics and Automation Letters.